 Derivation of Impedance

-Considering the same circuit on the right, Kirchoff's laws require that the sum of the voltage drops across the three elements equals the voltage of the source at all times.
+In the circuit on the right, Kirchhoff's laws require that the sum of the voltage drops across the three elements equals the voltage of the source at all times.
 Our goal is to write the sum of these three voltage drops in terms of the current.
 If the current behaves as

-We can now sum the voltages to get:
+We can add up the voltages to get:

-The impedance is Z, and the phase difference between the current and the voltage of the source is f.
+The gives the impedance Z. It also gives the phase difference f between the current and the voltage of the source.